kilfour/QuickFuzzr/full-doc.md

 ###### Halfs
 Use `Fuzzr.Half()`.
 - **Default Range:** min = 1, max = 100).
-*Note:* Due to floatinging-point rounding, max may occasionally be produced.
+*Note:* Due to floating-point rounding, max may occasionally be produced.
 ##### Discrete
 Values come from a countable set (integers, shorts, bytes, dates snapped to seconds, etc.).